instructure/canvas-lms/doc/api/homework_submission_tools.md

 launch event:

 -   <b>ext\_content\_intended\_use:</b> This describes what the content will be used for once it is returned to Canvas.
-For a homework submission tools the value will be "homework".
+For a homework submission tool the value will be "homework".

 -   <b>ext\_content\_return\_types:</b> A comma separated list of the possible return